 - avoiding caffeine, alcohol, nicotine, or cigarette smoke

 Keeping a migraine diary can help with identifying migraine triggers over time.

-A person who experiences chronic migraine may benefit from taking more specialized migraine medications, such as:
+A person who experiences chronic migraine may benefit from taking more specialized migraine medications,

 - triptans, which can stop the progression of individual migraine attacks

 - ergotamines, which work in a similar way to triptans

 - calcitonin gene-related peptide inhibitors, such as erenumab (Aimovig), which can prevent migraine

 These may be more effective than OTC analgesics, particularly for people with severe or frequent migraine.

 Some other common medications that can reduce the frequency of migraine include:

 - some antidepressants, such as amitriptyline